CFD Solver Benchmark and Comparison - OpenFOAM, FEniCS and FEATool

 FEATool features dedicated solvers for both stationary and time dependent coupled multiphysics problems.
 PDEs are are discretized with the finite element method (FEM) as a single fully coupled system.
 This approach means that all equations and unknowns are solved together in one step.
 In contrast to traditional splitting and segregated solution approaches where equations are decoupled and solved sequentially, a fully coupled (monolithic) solver typically features better convergence and robustness, at the cost of system size and increased memory requirements.
-The ensuing sparse linear systems are in turn solved with the direct solver built into MATLAB and Octave, which currently defaults to SuiteSparse’s UMFPACK.
+The ensuing sparse linear systems are in turn solved with the direct solver built into MATLAB, which currently defaults to SuiteSparse’s UMFPACK.

 In the present benchmark the Navier-Stokes equations are discretized